 What Can I Do with My American Musical Culture Major?

-American musical culture allows for the development of a core set of skills in a wide range of occupational settings.
-A sampling of representative skills and abilities follows.
+The American musical culture major aims to develop students’ abilities in both critical and creative skills.
+This major allows for the development of a core set of skills in a wide range of occupational settings.
+Throughout your experience in the program, you will obtain the following skills:

 - Perceiving patterns/structures